 With LinkedIn Ads, you can catch people before they’ve shown intent — before they even know they need your product or service — by showing particular ads to a clearly defined audience that meets your exact buyer criteria.

-For example, a company who uses similar post-click experiences for each different offer might reconstruct the entire page every time, just changing some of the offer-specific elements (headline, product image, descriptive copy, etc.).
+For example, a company who uses similar post-click landing pages for each different offer might reconstruct the entire page every time, just changing some of the offer-specific elements (headline, product image, descriptive copy, etc.).
 Since they don’t know there’s a more efficient way to manage those experiences (like Instapage Global Blocks) they’re not actively searching for ‘landing page templates’ or ‘landing page block tools’.

 In the case of Google vs. LinkedIn Ads, this is where LinkedIn provides more value.
 Even if an audience doesn’t show intent because they don’t know they need something, refined targeting on LinkedIn allows you to make the need known to them.